arbythree/scoutaround-old/README.md

 ## Active Storage & Amazon S3

-The app relies on Active Storage to store attachments.
+The app relies on Active Storage to store attachments; the app is set up for Amazon S3 although you could choose a different provider.
+Enabling Versioning on your production storage bucket is never a bad idea.
 You'll need to set the following environment variables in production for this to work:

 - S3_BUCKET
 - S3_REGION